Project ECHO

 Current Topics in School Nursing

-The Mental Health Advanced Series is a multi-year program with a fall and spring series each year.
+The Mental Health Advanced Series is a multi-year program that began in fall, 2023.
+The series offered 5-7 sessions on each of these topics: Depression, Anxiety for Primary Care, ADHD, Trauma and Related Disorders.
 This multi-year program is designed to provide a solid knowledge base and opportunities for in-depth exploration of mental health integration, with the aim of increasing provider confidence and skill.
-This 6-session spring series, which does not require attendance at previous series, will discuss best practices and evidence-based care, including strategies, screening tools, resources, clinical pearls, and emerging topics in the care of Mood Disorders.
+This 6-session spring series, which does not require attendance at previous series, will discuss best practices and evidence-based care, including strategies, screening tools, resources, clinical pearls, and emerging topics in the care of Mood Disorders in a primary care setting.